-The allocations for these projects were approved by the City Council after holding three public hearings on the 2021 city budget in late 2020.
-The budget recommendations contained in the 2021 city budget reflect estimated HUD entitlement grants and program income to be received.
+The allocations for these projects were approved by the City Council after holding three public hearings on the 2022 city budget in late 2021.
+The budget recommendations contained in the 2022 city budget reflect estimated HUD entitlement grants and program income to be received.
 The allocations reflect the needs, strategies and goals as outlined in this document.
-Subsequent to adoption of the budget the City received official entitlement grant awards from HUD that necessitate some funding cuts to existing programming in the CDBG, HOME and ESG programs.
-The HOPWA grant award is at a higher level of funding than estimated for the 2021 city budget.
-During the comment period for the 2021 Action Plan, these minor changes to funding allocations will be reviewed by the City Council.
-The project budgets in this draft Action Plan reflect proposed funding based on actual HUD awards to be received and that will be acted upon by the City Council.
-One million dollars in older CDBG funds were also reprogrammed partially from the High Density Corridor Housing program to a new project for 2021, High Rise Building Fire Sprinkler Retrofits for the Minneapolis Public Housing Authority.
+Subsequent to adoption of the budget the City received official entitlement grant awards from HUD in May 2022.
+The City realized a lower CDBG and ESG award than estimated and an increase to the estimated HOME and HOPWA awards.

+In June 2022, project/program changes to funding allocations were reviewed by the City Council.
+The project budgets in this Action Plan reflect recommended funding allocations based on the actual HUD awards that were provided to the City.
+It was recommended to City Council that the CDBG reduction be applied to the Affordable Housing Trust Fund program and that the HOME increase be applied to the Minneapolis Homes Financing-Resale program.
+The HOPWA increase will be provided to the funding pool for the RFP to go out later this year and for an increase in administration.
+The ESG reduction will be applied to ESG Programming and HMIS support services.